 A good cat bed can help provide your pet with a comfortable place to rest and sleep.
 Cats and kittens will normally sleep wherever they happen to be, but they enjoy a comfortable bed from time to time, and we often find ours catching a cat nap in his bed every day or two.
 However, it can be challenging to find a bed suitable for your cat with so many available, especially if you aren’t sure what you need.
-We’ve chosen ten different beds to review for you so you can learn a little more about them.
+We have chosen ten different beds to review for you so you can learn a little more about them.
 We’ll give you the pros and cons of each one and tell you about our experience using them so you can pick the best cat bed for your cat.
 We’ve also included a short buyer’s guide where we take a close look at the cat bed to see what is important to look for while you shop so you can get the most for your money.
 Keep reading while we discuss size, thickness, material, washability, and more to help you make an informed purchase.